-If you get email marketing right, then it will likely be your number 1 revenue driver.
+If you get email marketing right, then it will likely be your number one revenue driver.
 This is true for most businesses that we work with.

 If you get email marketing wrong, you are leaving money on the table.
-If you are spending money and putting effort into building your email list, make sure that you know what to do with it.
-A high quality list is a huge asset when used correctly and produces great returns.
+If you are spending money and putting effort into building your email list, you need to make sure that you know what to do with it.
+A high-quality list is a huge asset when used correctly and produces great returns.

-Not sure if you want email marketing to be your number 1 revenue driver?
+Not sure if you want email marketing to be your number one revenue driver?
 Well, think again.
 Email is a direct line to your potential customers, and one of the only channels that you have complete control over.
-With email marketing, you not only can have real talk directly with customers, but you gain more and more data about them over time.
-Based on their interaction with your list and their purchases, you can create more personalized content and more targeted offers going forward.
+With email marketing, you can not only talk directly with customers, but you will also gain more and more data about them over time.
+Based on their interaction with your list and their purchases, you can create increasingly personalized content and more targeted offers going forward.
 In other channels, you can’t do that, which is why email is the best and most reliable channel that you can have.

 That being said, here is a note of caution.
 Be careful when you are building your list.
-You want to build a high quality list of people that are actually interested in your brand and your product.
-Don’t trick people into joining your list through a massive sweepstakes or too good to be true offer.
+You want to build a high-quality list of people that are actually interested in your brand and your product.
+Don’t trick people into joining your list through massive sweepstakes or too-good-to-be-true offers.
 This might lead to a huge jump in your list size, but it will likely be low quality and lower the overall metrics of your email marketing performance.

 You really don’t want people to sign up to your list unless they are truly going to be interested in your product.
 If they do, the jokes on you.
 You will be wasting your time and money trying to sell to a potential customer that will never buy.